getumbrel/umbrel/apps/README.md

 ## 3. 🛠&nbsp;&nbsp;Testing the app on Umbrel

-When testing your app be sure to verify that any application state is being persisted in volumes.

-A good way to test this is to restart the app with `scripts/app stop <app> && scripts/app start <app>`.
-If any state is lost it means that state should be mapped to a persistent volume.

-> When stop/starting all data in volumes will be persisted, anything else is discarded.
-When uninstalling/installing even persistent data will be wiped.

 ### 3.1 Testing the app on Umbrel development environment

 Umbrel development environment ([`umbrel-dev`](https://github.com/getumbrel/umbrel-dev)) is a lightweight regtest instance of Umbrel that runs inside a virtual machine on your system.
 It's currently only compatible with Linux or macOS, so if you're on Windows, you may skip this section and directly test your app on a Raspberry Pi 4 running [Umbrel OS](https://github.com/getumbrel/umbrel-os).